 Both Akamai’s CDN and bloXroute’s BDN are unified and dedicated network infrastructures that serve multiple entities simultaneously: different Web publishers (e.g., Apple.com and Adobe.com) in Akamai’s case, and different blockchains (e.g., Bitcoin and Ethereum) in bloXroute’s case.
 Both architectures actively push (propagate) content across the Internet, and cache (store) content on its servers in order to serve users better, i.e., with a larger throughput and a smaller latency.

 There are substantial differences between the two networks.
 The first is scale.
 The amount of data on the Web is significant, i.e., at the order of Exabytes.
 Blockchains, on the other hand, generate orders of magnitude less data.
 Thus, Akamai’s network, with over 240,000 servers in over 130 countries is much larger than bloXroute’s.
 The second difference is the dominant model of communication.
 In Akamai’s scenario, content is downloaded only by interested users, not by everyone.
 Hence, we call it selective pull.
 In contrast, bloXroute enables a broadcast primitive for a blockchain network, which means transmitting data to all blockchain nodes in order to help them reach a consensus.
 Accordingly, we call it unselective push.
 The third difference is the content longevity.
 On the Web, content generated weeks (or longer) ago could still be interesting to users.
 Thus, Akamai’s CDN must cache content for a long time.
-In bloXroute, blocks generated by miners are distributed in a timely manner, within hundreds of milliseconds, to all other nodes in the network.
+In bloXroute, blocks and transactions are distributed in a timely manner, within hundreds of milliseconds, to all other nodes in the network.